bids-standard/pybv/README.rst

 pybv
 ====

 ``pybv`` is a lightweight exporter to the BrainVision data format.

-It is meant for use with electrophysiology datasets stored in the `Brain Imaging Data Structure <https://bids.neuroimaging.io>`_.
+The BrainVision data format is a recommended data format for use in the `Brain Imaging Data Structure <https://bids.neuroimaging.io>`_.

 The documentation can be found under the following links: